messiasdias/developer-assigment-test/README.md

 The same steps apply to the Seeds classes.

 Obs:
-When running the test, the `testing` environment assumes the migrate and seed commands, defaults to eviroment` development`.
+When running the test, the `testing` environment assumes the migrate and seed commands, defaults to environment` development`.

 ```
 composer migrate
 composer seed
 ```

-> Make Seeders or Migration Classes (Optional)
+> Make Files Seeders or Migration Classes (Optional)
 ```
 composer make:migration ClassNameCamelCase
 composer make:seed ClassNameCamelCase